Lee-AnnC/True_Essence/README.md

 - Code for the grid was taken from [Bootstrap](https://getbootstrap.com/)

-- Code for adding the correct prefixes to css was created using [AutoPrefixer](https://autoprefixer.github.io/).
+- Code for adding the correct prefixes to CSS was created using [AutoPrefixer](https://autoprefixer.github.io/).

 - To dump and load data help was taken from [Coderwall](https://coderwall.com/p/mvsoyg/django-dumpdata-and-loaddata)

-- To sort out the blog imagry and heights advice was taken from [CSS-tricks](https://css-tricks.com/snippets/jquery/equalize-heights-of-divs/)
+- To sort out the blog imagery and heights advice was taken from [CSS-tricks](https://css-tricks.com/snippets/jquery/equalize-heights-of-divs/)

 - To make my add post more responsive help was taken from [Nolanbraman](https://www.nolanbraman.com/Resizing%20the%20Django-ckeditor%20To%20Make%20It%20Responsive/)